Implant certificate for your endoprosthesis - why is this important?

 • Your medical care

-Do not lose sight of it and show him if necessary - this is how you and your hip prosthesis or knee prosthesis remain well protected and informed.
+Keep it in sight and show it when needed – this way you and your hip or knee prosthesis will remain optimally protected and informed.

 MAKE AN APPOINTMENT?